sbustelo/JSOL/docs/ROADMAP.md

 # JSOL Roadmap

 This document tracks where JSOL is and what's next, in priority order.
+As a backlog, it is not (and cannot be) final nor accurate; actual work on it may uncover current imprecisions, mistakes, etc.

 ## Where we are: v0.2.0, Level 1 complete

 The published compiler covers what this document calls **Level 1**: wrappers backed by deterministic, engine-agnostic logic (`JSOL.count`, `JSOL.len`, `JSOL.dict`, the `JSOL.bw*` family, `JSOL.closure`/`JSOL.use`).

 Level 1 wrappers require no runtime verification because the guarantee comes from the wrapper's implementation, proven once, by the compiler maintainer, forever.
 The compiler is self-hosted (see `SELF_HOSTING.md`) and fixed-point verified on both JS and PHP hosts.

 Everything below this line doesn't exist yet.
 This is backlog, not changelog.

 ---

-## Wrappers will need a contract-verification pipeline; PHP is the blocker
+## Wrappers will need a contract-verification pipeline.
+PHP should be the only actual blocker; Node should not be baked in as the only available JS engine.

 **Level 2** wrappers (e.g. regex) will need a contract-verification pipeline, which in turn would need JS and PHP.
 JS has no single required runtime: it runs in Node, in a browser, in a headless browser, in any embedded JS engine.
 PHP has no equivalent flexibility — there is exactly one way to run PHP, which is PHP.